tdwg/bdq/tg2/_review/docs/list/bdqffdq/index.md

 - Preferred Label: Issue Method
 - Definition: A data quality bdqffdq:SolutionsConcept that relates a bdqffdq:Issue to its bdqffdq:Specifications.
 - SubClass Of: DataQualityMethod; IssueConcept
 - Comments: A bdqffdq:IssueMethod is a data quality Solutions layer concept (see Figure 3 in Veiga et al., 2017) describing the relationship between a bdqffdq:Specification (technical description of a Test) and a bdqffdq:Issue (a bdqffdq:Criterion in the context of bdqffdq:ResourceType (bdqffdq:SingleRecord or bdqffdq:MultiRecord) and associated bdqffdq:InformationElements).
+ISM(is) = { s | s ∈ S ⋀ (is, s) ∈ rel_ISM }

 ********************